 In addition to information about our programs, we provide access to help in your area for a wide range of issues, including employment, individual counseling, career assistance, addiction, and emergency housing.

-Visit the links below for assistance for prevention or if need emergency shelter:
+Click the links below for homeless prevention or emergency shelter:

 (R)esumes, (I)nterview skills, (S)ocial skills, (E)mpowerment

-Program activities would include résumé and cover letter building, mock interviewing, assistance with completing online job applications, professional workshops and transportation assistance and more...
+Program activities include résumé and cover letter building, virtual mock interviewing, assistance with completing online job applications, and virtual professional workshops.

 It is also a great concern for IW4AL to be able to truly help these individuals in the community in other areas of their lives.
 We know if you’re not happy, healthy and thriving to be all that you can be employment can be very unstable.
-It will also be our goal to make sure that our clients are connected to the services they need whether it’s housing, counseling, etc.
+Let us connect you with professionals certified in mental health and life coaching skills.
+We also have connections to other resources for those experiencing difficult times during COVID-19.

 Taking it 2 the Streets

-IW4AL partner with local agencies and other non profit organizations to distrbute warm items to include hats, gloves, thermal wear, coats, socks and our Resource Information & Referral List to our homeless in local parks and metro stations during the hypothermia season.
+IW4AL partners with local agencies and other non-profit organizations to distrbute warm items to include hats, gloves, thermal wear, coats, socks and our Resource Information & Referral List to our homeless in local parks and metro stations during the hypothermia season.
 This program also provides lunch during the summer months.

-In PG County alone there are a total of 71 Title 1 schools.
-These are the schools that are located in low income areas.
-Students who have to deal with poverty are at risk of having a reduced the readiness for school because it most often leads to poor physical health and diminishes a child's ability to concentrate, etc. They are faced with cognitive, behavorial and attention related outcomes, highter rates of delinquency, depressive and anxiety disorders, etc.
+In Prince George's County, Maryland alone there are a total of 71 Title 1 schools.
+These are the schools located in low income areas.
+These students are most likely to be faced with cognitive, behavorial and attention related outcomes, higher rates of delinquency, depressive and anxiety disorders, etc.

-This is a program that serves students in need or experiencing homelessness by providing these schools with the basic necessities to include quarterly hygiene kits, annual back to school backpacks and supplies and winter coat drive.
+Village Works is a program that serves students in need or experiencing homelessness by providing Title 1 schools with the basic necessities to include quarterly hygiene kits, annual back to school backpacks and supplies and winter coat drive.